ehmicky/log-process-errors/README.md

 unclear about how to use this project.

 If you found a bug or would like to request a feature, please [submit an issue on GitHub](../../issues) instead.
-Don't hesitate to do so: this project needs bug reports and feature requests to improve.
+Don't hesitate: this project needs bug reports and feature requests to improve.

 # Contributing